apache/seatunnel/docs/en/connector-v2/sink/Snowflake.md

 ### query [string]

 SQL query to write data into snowflake.
-Currently have to use <database>.<schema>.<table> because snowflake schema is not supported in the jdbc connector yet.
+Currently have to use database.schema.table because snowflake schema is not supported in the jdbc connector yet.

 ## Example